Assessing Teamwork at Work: Testing 1, 2, 3

 You could be the deal breaker.

 But management should be careful not to stifle a team’s productivity and success by cutting out the team’s participation in their evaluation.
 Failing to include the team itself in establishing how the team should be measured does little to encourage and empower them.
-Dictating what measurements should be utilized without including them can prove to be counterproductive.
+When assessing teamwork, dictating what measurements should be utilized without including them can prove to be counterproductive.

 So, let the team be a part of their evaluation process.
 Once the team clearly understands their objectives and how each team member will play a role in achieving set goals, they should be able to determine how best to assess their performance as a group.
 A good team is able to determine if they took the best route to get to their successful destination.
 How difficult was it to get from point A to point B and what were the obstacles?